Fico signs agreement to create left populist government in Slovakia

-Incoming Slovak premier Robert Fico, leader of the populist leftist Smer party, has signed a coalition agreement with Robert Pellegrini, leader of Smer’s breakaway party Hlas, and Robert Danko of the far-right SNS.
+Incoming Slovak premier Robert Fico, leader of the populist leftist Smer party, has signed a coalition agreement with Robert Pellegrini, leader of Smer’s breakaway party Hlas, and Andrej Danko of the far-right SNS.

 The three stated that Slovakia is to remain an EU and Nato country, in an attempt to calm fears their incoming government could undermine the rule of law in Slovakia and redraw the country’s relationship with Ukraine, which Slovakia has been backing militarily.